Germany: AfD leaders pick Weidel for chancellor candidate – DW – 09/27/2024

 Since being founded a decade ago, the AfD has grown to become a significant force in Germany's political landscape.
 Initially founded as a eurosceptic party, it has become more radical and focused on issues such as immigration.

-The party made major gains in the European Parliament elections in June, as well as in three recent state elections, even coming first in the eastern state of Thuringia.
+The AfD made major gains in the European Parliament elections in June, as well as in three recent state elections, even emerging as the largest party in the eastern state of Thuringia.

 Germany's mainstream parties, such as Chancellor Olaf Scholz's Social Democrats and the Christian Democratic Union of former Chancellor Angela Merkel, have refused to enter into governing coalitions with the AfD.
 That means its chances of being part of a future government, or winning the chancellorship, are slim.